Everhour vs Harvest

 Before we jumped from one time tracking tool to another every few months, and invested so much time on its adaptation and integration, just to understand in the end that our data can’t be analyzed the way we want.
 Furthermore, those products were not flexible enough, and the makers didn’t plan any additional development for them.

-In the case of Asana, Harvest just adds an icon, which will show you a pop-up window after clicking.
+Everhour is the first-rate integration for teams who use Asana, ClickUp, Notion, Basecamp, Trello, GitHub, Monday or Jira.
+In most cases, Harvest just adds an icon, which will show you a pop-up window after clicking.
+That's it!

 This popup lets you select a project and a type of activity (which you had to create in advance in the Harvest settings) to associate the reported time with it.
 While your Asana task is just a free-text comment and the amount of time reported into the task to date is only displayed at the bottom of the popup.